 Airports and ground facilities

-A large number of airports are installing solar and other alternative energy supplies for terminal buildings.
+- Many airports have also installed solar and other alternative energy supplies for terminal buildings.

 There is a significant impact on emissions from congestion at airports.
-When flights have to hold and circle before they land, or queue on taxiways before taking off, it is not only inconvenient to passengers, but also adds to fuel use.
-These inefficiencies are continually looked at to determine whether measures such as operating restrictions on flights or new facilities like runways are needed.
+When flights have to hold and circle before they land, or queue on taxiways before taking off, it is inconvenient to passengers and also adds to fuel use.
+These inefficiencies are continually assessed to determine whether operating restrictions on flights or new facilities like runways are needed.

 One way that the industry is working to reduce congestion and delay (and therefore fuel use) is collaborative decision making (A-CDM), with all parties working together to make sure that flights don’t start their engines until there is a confirmed take-off time and a slot at the destination airport.